youyinnn/masc_research_knowledge_base/README.md

 #### MASc Research Knowledge Base

-1. `paper_review` will contains all of the paper reviews and catch-up-list.
+1. `paper_review` will contains all of the paper reviews and catch-up-list files.
-2.
+2. `book_review` wiil contains all of the book reviews and catch-up-list files.

 <!-- issues start -->